REDS1736/lineage/README.md

 - Find better name for key `speed` in config. `yearDuration`?
     Or change functionality (e.g. use `1 / speed ` instead of `speed` in loop) to reflect key name?
+- Add a config key for the constant `searchRadius` in lineage.js